vrypan/qBTC-core/README.md

 # qBTC-core DEV NET

-**qBTC-core** is a modern blockchain implementation inspired by Satoshi Nakamoto’s original design for Bitcoin.
+**qBTC-core** is a modern blockchain implementation inspired by Satoshi Nakamoto's original design for Bitcoin.
 It stays true to foundational concepts such as:

 - **Proof-of-Work (PoW)**
 - **UTXO-based accounting**